dsuryd/dotNetify-Elements/ViewModels/Docs/LayoutSystem.md

 [inset]

-Panels use CSS flexbox under the hood, and when the _flex_ property is added, the element will fill the available space.
-There are other flex-related properties that can be used to control the item alignment, for example:
+Panels use CSS flexbox under the hood, and when they are nested, they will fill the available space.
+The same will apply to the child elements when the _flex_ property is set on them:

 [inset]